lunarcoffee/lucent/README.md

 # lucent

 lucent is a lightweight web server, with a mostly RFC-compliant implementation of HTTP/1.1 written from scratch (as a fun exercise).
-Major features include:
+As a result, you probably don't want to use this for anything important.
+Anyhow, major features include:

 - URL rewriting
 - CGI/NPH scripting support